 You can complete the PER through one of the following routes, or in a combination of the two below:

 - Pre-Approved Program Route: This route is a training position offered by employers that have been pre-approved by the profession.
 These roles are crafted in order for you to fulfill the PER within 30 months in the workplace.
 View a listing of offices that have been pre-approved in Manitoba.

 - Experience Verification Route: This route provides flexibility in your role but requires more reporting and can be completed through an employer of choice – provided that the role allows you to demonstrate competencies and gain the relevant experience required.

-Please note: The CPA Practical Experience Requirements include the general practice experience requirements for certification as a CPA and the specific practice experience requirements for those seeking registration to practice public accounting.
+- CPA Practical Experience Requirements - include the general practice experience requirements for certification as a CPA and the specific practice experience requirements for those seeking registration to practice public accounting.